The Legend of Heroes: Trails in the Sky the 3rd: Plot

-The game follows Dominion of the Septian Church Kevin Graham, who is sent to an otherworldly dimension known as Phantasma.
-Other characters from the series are similarly summoned to Phantasma, and Kevin works with them to investigate the realm and how to escape it, coming to terms with his past along the way.
-Sky the 3rd foreshadows several plot elements that are seen in later arcs.
+A year after the events of the previous game, Dominion of the Septian Church Kevin Graham is summoned back to Liberl to inspect artifacts recovered from the wreck of the Liber Ark.
+On the way, he learns that his childhood friend Ries Argent has been assigned to him as a squire.
+An artifact called the Recluse Cube turns on by itself while Kevin and Ries are present.
+Later, the two are sent to an otherworldly dimension called Phantasma.
+Exploring Phantasma, they learn that places from across Liberl are replicated inside, and other characters from the previous Sky games have also been summoned there.
+They work together to investigate the realm and find an escape.

+Deep in Phantasma, the heroes discover a replica of the orphanage where Kevin, Ries, and Rufina, Ries' older sister, grew up together.
+Inside, Phantasma's ruler reveals herself as Rufina, intent on revenge against Kevin for accidentally killing her, and sends the two to a simulacrum of Gehenna, the underworld for tormented sinners.
+While fighting their way out, Ries helps Kevin come to terms with his past and awaken a stronger version of his Stigma, the power possessed by Dominions.
+He realizes that his Stigma activated the Recluse Cube, acting on his unconscious desire for punishment.
+The party confronts the corrupted Stigma and defeats it, opening a door to the outside world.

+Optional scenes viewable throughout Phantasma introduce characters and concepts that are seen in later arcs.
+A significant subplot involves former Ouroboros enforcer Renne, a traumatized young girl who struggles with her desire for a family.
+When the party is leaving Phantasma, she challenges Estelle and Joshua to make her part of their family before running away.

 Development

 The Legend of Heroes: Trails in the Sky was initially planned to be released as one singular game, but the size and scope grew so much that Falcom had to either pare down the game, or split it up.
 They chose the latter, and eventually split it into two parts, First Chapter (FC) and Second Chapter (SC).
 Development later started on an epilogue, which became the 3rd.
 While the first two entries focused on the more upbeat adventures of Estelle and Joshua, the 3rd shifted its focus on telling a darker story following different protagonists.

 After FCs successful launch on Windows, Xseed Games showed renewed interest in localization of the 3rd, contingent on the success of SC.
 In 2013, Xseed partnered with translation company Carpe Fulgur to translate SC; the 3rds release largely hinged on its success.
 Ken Berry, vice president of Xseed Games, stated that despite having the right to release the 3rd, they would be willing to allow others to translate them as well due to them being such large undertakings.